BobVentron/BobVentron/README.md

 ### Hi there 👋
 Hello world, I'm Soleilhac bastien a french developer!
 ### About me
-- 🔭 I’m currently working on nothung
+- 🔭 I’m currently working on nothing
 - 🌱 I’m currently learning computer science at university
 - 😄 Pronouns: Bob
 - ⚡ Fun fact: Professional in programming on paper